SaturnOperator/AED-System/README.md

 <u>Main success scenario:</u>

-1. AED screen displays and voice prompts the user with “START CPR” message while the related graph’s indicator light flashes
+1. AED screen displays and voice prompts the user with “START CPR” message and the indicator light of stage5 flashes
 2. User follows on-screen guidance for chest compressions (2 breaths for every 30 compressions)
 3. AED monitors and provides real-time CPR feedback
 4. After 2 minutes of CPR, the AED screen displays and voice prompts the user with “STOP CPR” message